-The CCG must write to you or your representative about why they have or haven't decided to carry out a full NHS Continuing Healthcare assessment.
+The ICB or LHB must write to you or your representative about why they have or haven't decided to carry out a full NHS Continuing Healthcare assessment.
 You should also be given a copy of the completed Checklist Tool.